 The drive was challenging but the view was clear and unobstructed by mist and clouds, making it easy to focus on the winding road.
 On the summit at Homer Tunnel, it was snowing but not sticking to the ground.

 I stopped to take a few photos and several Keas (large colorful parrots) perched on top of my car.
-At first I wasn’t sure what was making the noise on the roof and then one of them peeked over the side right at me – very funny.
+At first, I wasn’t sure what was making the noise on the roof and then one of them peeked over the side and looked right at me – very funny.
 Tourists on a bus were watching and laughing.
 Other birds found at Milford Sound include the Tui, Bell Bird, and endangered Takahe.

 Milford Sound has two permanent waterfalls year round, Lady Bowen Falls and Stirling Falls.
 The rainfall creates dozens of temporary and major waterfalls cascading down the steep rock faces of the fiord.
-After the rain stops the smaller temporary waterfalls fed by rain-drenched moss disappear.
+After the rain stops, the smaller temporary waterfalls fed by rain-drenched moss disappear.

-Milford Sound has a mean annual rainfall of 268 inches on 182 days a year and is known as the wettest inhabited place in New Zealand and one of the wettest in the world.
+Milford Sound has a mean annual rainfall of 268 inches 182 days a year and is known as the wettest inhabited place in New Zealand and one of the wettest in the world.
 Rainfall can reach 10 inches during a span of 24 hours.”

 Friday I’ll take a bus to Doubtful Sound and then board a boat that cruises the sound for several hours.
 Doubtful Sound is much more isolated than Milford Sound, but after driving to Milford today, I can’t imagine that!